9999years/new.becca.ooo/README.md

 errors.

 I don’t like a lot of modern web development; I think it’s too hefty and too complicated.
 Simple is better.
-Who needs AMP or Node or any of those standards?
+Who needs AMP or Node or anything?
+Open a news site and see how many animations are flying around on static content!
-Open a news site and see how many ads and animations are flying around, for static content!
 Newspapers managed to sit still on a page with no Javascript for centuries.

 My goals with my website are: